Veriqc/TDD/README.md

     #    add_outputs(tn,output_s,n)
     # add_trace_line(tn,n)

-Then fllowing instructions can be used to obatain the corresponding TDD.
+Then following instructions can be used to obtain the corresponding TDD.

-    Ini_TDD(index_order=all_indexs) # the index_order can be arbitrary assigned.
+    Ini_TDD(index_order=all_indexs) # the index_order can be arbitrarily assigned.
     tdd=tn.cont()
     tdd.show()